| | |

 At a focal length of 100-200mm, exposure lengths of about 2-3 minutes will provide enough data per shot to produce a great image.

-I recommend using “maxed-out” settings (high ISO, fastest aperture) for the framing and focusing process, and to take a lot of test exposures until you are happy with the framing and sharpness of the object.
+I recommend using “maxed-out” settings (high ISO, fastest aperture) for the framing and focusing process and taking many test exposures until you are happy with the framing and sharpness of the object.

 camera settings

-I chose to use a focal length of 200mm on this zoom lens.
-This allowed me to capture the Lagoon Nebula at higher magnification, yet still capture a wide field of view of the area.
+I chose to use a 200 mm focal length on this zoom lens.
+This allowed me to capture the Lagoon Nebula at higher magnification yet still have a wide field of view of the area.

 I used a roll of electrical tape to secure the lens at the 200mm position.
 This is an important step to remember, as you could easily lose your original focal length position while focusing the camera lens.